Patient education: Mitral regurgitation (Beyond the Basics)

 ●Normal pulmonary artery pressure

-Your healthcare provider can help to determine if you should exercise or participate in sports if you have one or more of the above (eg, left ventricular enlargement).
+Your healthcare provider can help to determine if you should exercise or participate in sports if you have one or more abnormalities of the above (eg, left ventricular enlargement).
 Athletes with MR should receive a yearly physical examination, echocardiogram, and exercise testing to determine what level of activity is safe .

-Presence of atrial fibrillation — People with chronic mitral regurgitation often develop an abnormal heart rhythm called atrial fibrillation (AF).
+Presence of atrial fibrillation — People with chronic MR may develop an abnormal heart rhythm called atrial fibrillation (AF).
 In AF, rapid, chaotic electrical impulses cause the heart to beat irregularly rather than in a coordinated fashion.
-As a result, the patient may sense an irregular pulse.
-AF can reduce the amount of blood being pumped out to the body; this is of particular concern in people with mitral regurgitation because the heart already has a decreased ability to pump blood out.
-In addition, atrial fibrillation increases the risk of experiencing a stroke.
+As a result, the patient may sense an irregular pulse and complain of palpitation.
+AF can reduce the amount of blood being pumped out to the body; this is of particular concern in people with MR because the heart already has a decreased ability to pump blood out.
+In addition, AF increases the risk of experiencing a stroke.

-People with MR who develop atrial fibrillation are usually treated with a medication to prevent blood clots and may be given a treatment to normalize the heart rhythm.
+People with MR who develop AF are usually treated with a medication to prevent blood clots and may be given a treatment to normalize the heart rhythm.
 This is discussed in a separate article.
 (See "Patient education: Atrial fibrillation (Beyond the Basics)".)

-After the initial treatment of atrial fibrillation, people with mitral regurgitation are often encouraged to have surgical valve repair or replacement before the left atrium enlarges substantially.
-Delaying surgical repair may make it more difficult to reverse atrial fibrillation to a normal heart rhythm.
-In people with mitral regurgitation, chronic atrial fibrillation significantly increases the chance of developing a blood clot (thrombus) that can break off (embolus) and lodge in an artery in the brain (causing a stroke) or somewhere else in the body.
+After the initial treatment of AF, people with MR are often encouraged to have surgical valve repair or replacement before the left atrium enlarges substantially.
+Delaying surgical repair may make it more difficult to reverse AF to a normal heart rhythm.
+In people with MR, chronic AF significantly increases the chance of developing a blood clot (thrombus) that can break off (embolus) and lodge in an artery in the brain (causing a stroke) or somewhere else in the body.
 (See "Patient education: Stroke symptoms and diagnosis (Beyond the Basics)" and "Patient education: Pulmonary embolism (Beyond the Basics)".)

 MITRAL REGURGITATION TREATMENT